sinedied/articles/articles/azure/serverless-chat/serverless-chat.md

 - [Generative AI For Beginners](https://github.com/microsoft/generative-ai-for-beginners): a collection of resources to learn about Generative AI, including tutorials, code samples, and more.
 - [Azure OpenAI Service](https://learn.microsoft.com/azure/ai-services/openai/overview): the official documentation for the Azure OpenAI Service, which provides access to the latest AI models from OpenAI.
 - [Ask YouTube: LangChain.js + Azure Quickstart sample](https://github.com/Azure-Samples/langchainjs-quickstart-demo): another LangChain.js sample project that uses RAG to answer questions from YouTube videos.
-- [ChatGPT + Enterprise data with Azure OpenAI and Azure AI Search](https://github.com/Azure-Samples/azure-search-openai-javascript): an enterprise implementation of the chatbot, using Azure AI Search
+- [Chat + Enterprise data with Azure OpenAI and Azure AI Search](https://github.com/Azure-Samples/azure-search-openai-javascript): an enterprise implementation of the chatbot, using Azure AI Search
-- [Revolutionize your Enterprise Data with ChatGPT: Next-gen Apps w/ Azure OpenAI and AI Search](https://aka.ms/entgptsearchblog): a blog post that explain the RAG approach using Azure OpenAI and Azure AI Search.
+- [Revolutionize your Enterprise Data with Chat: Next-gen Apps w/ Azure OpenAI and AI Search](https://aka.ms/entgptsearchblog): a blog post that explain the RAG approach using Azure OpenAI and Azure AI Search.

 You can also find [more Azure AI samples here](https://github.com/Azure-Samples/azureai-samples).